pklaus/bottle-shortener/README.md

 #### Backends

-Currently it ships with the following backends:
+Currently it ships with the following data store backends:

 * Python dictionary
   All shortened URLs are lost when restarting the service.
 * SQlite-Dictionary [FileDict](http://github.com/pklaus/filedict) for Python 3
   Persistant storage in a database file.
 * redis Plugin
-  Fast storage in memory; persistance possible via AOF (journal)
+  Fast storage in memory (RAM)
+  Persistance [is possible](http://redis.io/topics/persistence) via AOF (journal).

 Other ideas for backends: